 Trips, Tours and Visits

-In addition to the range of activities, in the senior school there is also the opportunity to take part in a number of co-curricular trips, tours and visits.
-Here is the selection that is currently available to Senior School pupils during this academic year.
+In addition to the range of activities, in the Sixth Form there is also the opportunity to take part in a number of co-curricular trips, tours and visits.

 The Duke of Edinburgh Award